vgbs/dsp-documentation/idm/partner-auth.md

   - `email`
   - `offline_access` (for refresh token / offline sessions)
 - **PKCE**
-  - Public clients: PKCE (`S256`) is enforced automatically
+  - Frontend (public) clients: PKCE (`S256`) is enforced automatically
-  - Confidential clients: can be configured to enforce PKCE
+  - Backend (confidential) clients: PKCE (`S256`) is enabled by default, yet it can be disabled

+## Partner client rollout

+Partner-aware clients are configured by IDM team.
+Rollout of a new client or an update of an existing client must be requested via a [Helpdesk ticket](https://service.dsp.vaillant-group.com).

+In order to perform a partner client rollout, the following details are required:

+- **Client name**
+- **Partner Salesforce account ID**
+- **List of realms** - realms for which the new client should be enabled
+- **Environment** - QA/production
+- **Base site URL** - for each client and realm combination
+- **Redirect URIs** - for each client and realm combination
+- **Integration type** - Backend/Frontend (see [Backend vs Frontend Integration](developer-documentation.md#backend-vs-frontend-integration))

+## Common flows

+For a detailed overview of the standard IDM flows, see the [Common IDM Flows](common-idm-flows.md#login) documentation.

+### Login and device selection

+When a user initiates login with a partner client, the standard OIDC authorization flow is used.
+After successful authentication, the user is presented with a device selection screen.

+On this screen, the user can select which of their devices they wish to authorize for the partner application.
+Only the selected devices will be accessible to the partner client via offline session.

-## Logout endpoint
+### Logout

 For logout endpoint details, see the [Common IDM Flows](common-idm-flows.md#logout) documentation.

-Partner clients should ensure that logout flows are correctly implemented to trigger session and consent revocation as described below.
+Partner clients should ensure that logout flows are correctly implemented to trigger offline session and consent revocation as described below.

-### Logout for partner clients
+#### Logout for partner clients

-IDM has been extended to listen for the following types of events for partner clients:
+IDM is configured to listen for the following types of events for partner clients:

 - `LOGOUT` (online/browser session logout)
 - `REVOKE_GRANT` (offline refresh token revoked via token revocation endpoint)

 When triggered for a partner client, IDM:

-1. terminates matching offline sessions for the user in specific realm and for specific client
+1. terminates matching offline sessions for the user in a specific realm and for a specific partner client
 2. revokes IoT gateway consents for the user and specificied partner

-### Logout request example
+#### Logout request example

 ```bash
 curl -X GET "https://identity[-qa].vaillant-group.com/realms/<realm-name>/protocol/openid-connect/logout?id_token_hint=<id-token>&post_logout_redirect_uri=<post-logout-redirect-uri>"